 One of the largest ibex colonies in the Alps lives on Piz Albris 3,166 masl, just outside Pontresina.

 On the ibex promenade starting from the church of Sta.
 Maria, a one-kilometer hiking trail suitable for baby carriages, children and adults receive entertaining information on the character of the animal, its habitat and its distribution at seven steles.
 The promenade is accessible all year round.
-Tip: From the beginning of April to the beginning of June, those interested can get exciting insights into the world of the stone deer on a free guided tour of two to three hours every Tuesday, Thursday and Saturday.
+Tip: From February to April, guided winter ibex tours take place on Tuesdays.
+In addition, the traditional spring ibex tours take place from around the end of April to the beginning of June (every Thursday and Saturday).
+Interested visitors gain exciting insights into the world of the ibex on one of the free guided tours of two to three hours.
 From June, when the temperatures rise, the ibex can be found again in higher regions.
 To match this, Pontresina offers the free marmot and ibex excursion from June to October.

 How do ibex cope with the cold season and where do they find food?
 A large and weatherproof Outdoor Ibex Book provides answers about the ibex and its winter habitat at Sun Terrace Crast'Ota.
 To observe the wild animals in the ibex paradise from a proper distance, or to dare a sharp look into the Val Roseg, a telescope is now available on site.